GLOBAL MARKETS-Wall St extends gains on slowing but strong US labor market

 Investors have been hoping policymakers will deliver more broad-based stimulus to boost the post-pandemic recovery as the world's second-largest economy struggles with weak demand at home and abroad.

-U.S. Treasury yields dropped after jobs data on Friday showed the U.S. economy added fewer jobs than expected in July, but investors hesitated to rule out further monetary tightening.
+U.S. Treasury yields dropped slightly and then pared back losses, after jobs data on Friday showing the U.S. economy maintained a moderate pace of job growth in July.

 Rating agency Fitch this week surprised markets by stripping the United States of its prized triple-A credit rating and cited the country's deteriorating fiscal position as one of the key drivers, thrusting the government's finances into the spotlight.